 Our bank-insurance model is already enabling us to achieve various commercial synergies.
 In Belgium, for instance, just over eight out of ten clients who agreed home loans with KBC Bank in 2024 also took out mortgage protection cover with KBC Insurance, while more than nine out of ten purchased home insurance.
 At ČSOB in the Czech Republic, five to six out of ten clients who took out home loans in 2024 also purchased home insurance from the group.
-To give another example, across the group at year-end 2024, about 76% of active clients held at least one of the group's banking products and one of its insurance products, while roughly 23% even held at least two banking and two insurance products (3-3 in Belgium).
-The number of bank-insurance clients of this type grew by 3% (1-1) and 1% (2-2 and 3-3 in Belgium) in 2024 respectively.
+To give another example, across the group at year-end 2024, about 76% of active clients held at least one of the group's banking products and one of its insurance products, while roughly 23% even held at least two banking and two insurance products (three banking and three insurance product) and 1% (two banking and two insurance products, and three banking and three insurance products in Belgium) in 2024 respectively.

-We use a number of Key Performance Indicators (KPIs) to track the success of our bank-insurance performance, the most important of which are listed in the following table.
+We use a number of Key Performance Indicators (KPIs) to track the success of our bank-insurance performance, The most important Key Performance Indicators (KPIs) relating to bank-insurance are set out in the KBC Group annual report.